 First off let’s get one thing clear.
 I am in no way in support of limitless piracy and am not instructing you to stop paying for apps on your iPhone in favor of the method of which I am about to inform you.
 I am however, a huge supporter of try-before-you-buy, most especially when concerning software.
 Regrettably, try-before-you-buy doesn’t actually seem to exist in the mobile market, regardless of which OS/Manufacturer cult you chose to adhere.
 This is one of the many reasons I chose to jailbreak my iDevices.
 While becoming increasingly rare, there are still many developers that provide a limited trial period for desktop environment software, the lack of this in Mobile computing, to me, is unacceptable.
+While you’re thinking about hacking your phone, you might also be interested in our review of the hacked iPhone Netflix application.
 So in response to this, I’m going to tell you how to try out apps before making the iTunes plunge, and all without jailbreaking your iPhone.

 As with so many things pirated, this exploit comes out of China.
 There is a term that says something about the oppressed always finding a way to escape oppression, and ihelper is proof of this.
 The ihelper program is moderately simple, despite its being in Chinese.
 Fret not, I’ve provided pics and have highlighted the areas you need to concern yourself with most.
 The program ihelper bypasses most of the verification systems that Apple uses to prevent pirated apps from being installed on iDevices.
 How does it do so?
 With code and magic fairy dust, I’m not sure.
 All I’m sure of at this moment it that it works.